NodeBB/nodebb-english/configuring/config.rst

    relative to the NodeBB root install, that uploaded files will be saved in.

 - ``jobsDisabled`` This can be added to disable jobs that are run on a certain interval.
    For example "jobsDisabled":true will disable daily digest emails and notification pruning.
+This option is useful for installations that run multiple NodeBB backends in order to scale.
+In such a setup, only one backend should handle jobs, and the other backends would set ``jobsDisabled`` to ``true``.

 - ``socket.io`` A hash with socket.io settings :

    - ``transports`` (Default: ``["polling", "websocket"]``) Can be used to configure socket.io transports.
    - ``address`` (Default: ``""``) Address of socket.io server can be empty

+- ``bind_address`` (Default: ``0.0.0.0``, or all interfaces) Specifies the local address that NodeBB should bind to.
+   By default, NodeBB will listen to requests on all interfaces, but when set, NodeBB will only accept connections from that interface.